Updated: Jul 28

 But the main thing is that the renders will not give the client the answer to the question “What exactly will my future apartment look like?” at the necessary stage of the sale.
 And here the prudent developer should take 3D headset from the shelf.

 Planning and the number of square meters — the first thing that gives a person a visual representation of the future apartment.
 However, abstract thinking and the “sense of meter” are not equally well developed by everyone.
 You need a special talent to imagine yourself in the planning of the apartment, seeing only the general plan.
-But to be inside the future apartment, wearing virtual reality glasses, everyone can.
+But everyone can to be inside the future apartment, wearing virtual reality glasses.
 When you sell apartments, you tell the client that there is an apartment of 50 square meters or a room of 10 square meters.
 And he always has questions: how much is this?
 What could fit in there?

 According to a VRARA survey 40.4% of apartment buyers confirmed that panoramic tours play an important role in making purchasing decisions.
 72.7% of clients whose developers offered panoramic tours, positively evaluate this tool.